TUM-Arch/researchplatform-web/docs/IDP_Documentation.md

 The steps to change the pdf styles are as below:

 1. The default styles are in the file `src/theme/pdfDocCSS.js`.
-Currently the styles are as follows:
+Currently the styles for the header and the text are as follows:

    ```
    fieldName: {